culanomeara/adventureswithwood/README.md

 ## Site Owner Goals

 - Provide a stable and enjoyable user experience that encourages interaction and participation.
-- The platform should be accessibile, welcoming and appealing to new users.
+- The platform should be accessible, welcoming and appealing to new users.
 - Content should be high quality and well structured.
 - Provide fully responsive application with straightforward navigation
 - Ensure only authenticated and valid users have access to CRUD functionality